ruggeri/tech-notes/algos/concurrency/memory-ordering.md

   - This is the one that x86 _does_ allow.
 Basically, it treats store as an async write to RAM.
 But the load can easily finish first especially if the cache line is already pulled in.
+  - Makes sense because further execution is dependent on loads.
+- Each weakening of the memory ordering model allows for reordering that can increase performance.
+  - But Store-load reordering is the biggest win by far.
+  - The others tend to increase programming complexity.
+And maybe the software fundamentally can't take advantage of the reordering possibilities.
+In which case, you make every assembly writer re-introduce the ordering via fencing.
+  - And reordering helps a lot less in single-threaded code, so long as the assembly author makes good use of the registers and cache.
+In that case, there is less latency to hide.
+  - I think that suggests why x86 might have chosen to take only the very biggest win (the store-load reordering) but eschewed the others.

 C/C++ `volatile` will only insure that reads and writes to the variables are _issued_ in the program order.
 But the actual order in which the